dugannaz/NeuralTSP/README.md

 Each node of TSP is a neuron with certain number of connections.

-Each node tries to find cosest negihbors by querying their connections.
+Each node tries to find closest neighbors by querying their connections.
 Queries with certain depth are possible.

 ![Alt text](https://github.com/dugannaz/NeuralTSP/blob/master/screenshot.png "Screenshot")